pakeke-constructor/umg-mod-monorepo/rgb_chess/THING_IDEAS.md

 - On win round:  Spawn a random [color] item
 - Turn start:  If there are only [color] units, give a free reroll
 - Turn end: give all [color] allys +1/+1
+- On buy: mimic the health of the healthiest [color] ally

 - Backpack unit, Has a very large inventory space
 - Reroller, Has inventory ui, allowing to reroll items.
 2 items = 1 reroll